sorinyousefnia/LUMOS-main/README.md

 ## Summary

-This Verilog assembly code initializes the stack pointer and global pointer, then enters a loop where it processes pairs of floating-point values by calculating the Euclidean distance for each pair and accumulating the results.
-The loop iterates through a block of memory, updating the stack pointer each time, and halts execution when the stack pointer reaches the global pointer.
+This Verilog assembly code initializes the stack pointer and global pointer before entering a loop to process pairs of floating-point values.
+It calculates the Euclidean distance for each pair and accumulates the results.
+The loop iterates through a memory block, updating the stack pointer with each iteration, and halts execution when the stack pointer reaches the global pointer.

 ### pictures
 ![plot](/Signal%20Images/first.png)